 Here is my bottom line forecast for Spring 2020:

-“I think that this winter will be ranked near that of the last four.
+“I think that this spring will be ranked near that of the last four.
 Carbon pollution is definitely making below average seasons more rare.
 I’m going to guess that the Spring 2020 ranking will be around 100 + or – 10, with near average confidence given all of the factors in this post.”
 (Note that my forecast was on the too cool side by 20 ranking numbers for this winter.)

 Notice that the past three of the past four springs had a ranking at or above 100, but that of 2019 was the coldest relative to averages.
 The big El Nino of 2015/16 really spiked global temperatures as well as those for the U.S. From Fall 2018 through most of 2019 U.S. averages have gotten considerably lower than the torrid levels of 2016, though.
 Will increased global heat once again be a catalyst, helping to produce another “heat spell” or two during the middle of the spring for the United States?
 We will see.